miekg/xds/README.md

 ## Bugs

 What if you drain a cluster and then a new healthy end point is added?
-This new endpoint will get health checked and possiby be set health, meaning *all* traffic will flow to this one endpoint.
+This new endpoint will get health checked and possibly be set health, meaning *all* traffic will flow to this one endpoint.